apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

  * but only to a certain degree.
 The latest elements for a certain timestamp t will arrive
  * at most n milliseconds after the earliest elements for timestamp t.
  */
-class BoundedOutOfOrdernessGenerator extends AssignerWithPeriodicWatermarks[MyEvent] {
+class BoundedOutOfOrdernessGenerator extends WatermarkGenerator[MyEvent] {

     val maxOutOfOrderness = 3500L // 3.5 seconds